Allal al-Fassi: Early life and education

-Muhammad Allal al-Fassi was born in Fes on 10 January 1910 to a prominent bourgeois Andalusian family claiming descent from Uqba ibn Nafi and a companion of the Islamic prophet Muhammad which produced hundreds of Islamic scholars known as the Fassi Fihri family.
-His father, Abd al-Wahid al-Fassi, was a judge, grand mufti, doctor of divinity at and curator of the library of Qarawiyyin.
+Muhammad Allal al-Fassi was born in Fes on 10 January 1910 to a prominent bourgeois Andalusian family known as the Fassi Fihri family.
+This family claimed descent from the Umayyad general Uqba ibn Nafi.
+His father, Abd al-Wahid al-Fassi, was a judge and grand mufti who served as doctor of divinity at Qarawiyyin.
 Abd al-Wahid was also a merchant who founded the Nasiriyyah Free School in Fes.
-He served as the mufti of Fes and the imam at the Royal Mosque in Fes.
 Allal al-Fassi's mother came from a prominent mercantile family known as the Ma'safirine family who held considerable influence in northern Morocco.

-At the age of 5, he entered a Quranic school.
-He memorized the Quran by the age of 7.
-Before attending Qarawiyyin at the age of 14, Allal al-Fassi was a student in the Nasiriyyah Free School his father founded.
-Beginning in 1924, he studied at the University of al-Qarawiyyin where he received a purely Arab education and came under the influence of the Salafiya movement.
-In this time, as a student, al-Fassi was highly influenced by Salafi thinker Mohammed Ben al-Arabi al-Alaoui.
+Al-Fassi entered a Quranic school at the age of five and had memorized the Quran by seven.
+Before attending Qarawiyyin, he was a student in the Nasiriyyah Free School.
+Beginning in 1924, he studied at the University of al-Qarawiyyin where he received a purely Arab education.
+In this time, as a student, al-Fassi was highly influenced by the Salafi thinker Mohammed Ben al-Arabi al-Alaoui.